 - NSF on paper checks, auto-debit, or auto-charge payments will incur a $25 NSF fee which will be paid at the front desk along with the tuition.

-- If a student will be dropping a class, emailed written notice must be sent to the office staff 30 days prior to departure.
+- If a student will be dropping a class, emailed written notice must be sent to the office staff 30 days prior to departure: [email protected]

 Tuition listed below is per-individual student, and is charged twice during the recital season at the beginning of each semester.
 As the number of classes increases per week, the cost of tuition decreases!

 Dancers who are looking to refine technique or master new skills may also schedule private lessons with any of our amazing faculty.
-Private lessons begin at $35 per half hour.
+Private lessons begin at $45 per half hour.
 Please keep in mind that if you must cancel a private lesson, be sure to do so as far in advance as possible.
-We can only refund private lessons that are canceled with more than 24 hours’ notice.
+We can only refund private lessons that are canceled with more than 24 hours’ notice. (private lesson discount packages available… email [email protected] to inquire)

 - A costume fee of $60+tax will be charged for each student participating in the May Recital for ages 6 and under.
 (This is per dance that the student performs.)